ugr-sail/sinergym/README.md

 env.close()
 ````

+Notice that a folder will be created in the working directory after creating the environment.
+They are used for saving EnergyPlus outputs during the simulation.

-This code executes a control episode from January 1st to March 31st.
+The above code executes a control episode from January 1st to March 31st.
 Current implemented environment performs the control of the heating setpoint of an HVAC system.
 There are 9 possible discrete actions (setpoint from 15C to 24C), and the observation is a vector with 16 components.
 The reward combines the power used by the HVAC system and the thermal discomfort: